DataDog/documentation/content/en/dashboards/_index.md

 {{< img src="dashboards/create-dashboard.png" alt="Adding a new dashboard"  style="width:70%;">}}

 ### Dashboards
-[Dashboards][2] are the next-gen grid based layout which can include a variety of objects such as images, graphs, and logs.
-They are commonly used as status boards or storytelling views that update in real-time or represent fixed points in the past.
-They also work well for debugging dashboards.
+[Dashboards][2] are on a next-gen grid based layout which can include a variety of objects such as images, graphs, and logs.
+They are commonly used as status boards or storytelling view, which update in real-time and can represent fixed points in the past.
+They also work well for debugging.

 ### Timeboards
 [Timeboards][3] have automatic layouts, and represent a single point in time—either fixed or real-time—across the entire dashboard.
 They are commonly used for troubleshooting, correlation, and general data exploration.